g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/18-vpls-configuration.md

     2 172.50.0.6                                 56  64 9ms564us
     sent=3 received=3 packet-loss=0% min-rtt=8ms974us avg-rtt=10ms612us max-rtt=13ms300us
 ```
-And, mission accomplished here!
-Customer 5 with an excellent service.
+Mission accomplished!
+Customer 5 is successfully provisioned.

-Now, let's to the VPLS Martini!
-Here the configuration is simple and objective, like L2CKTs.
+Now, let's move on to the Martini VPLS!
+Just like L2CKTs, the configuration here is very simple and straightforward.

-I'm applying the configuration on R1, but we'll follow the same logic in the other PEs.
-Again, let the multihomed site without configuration to avoid loops.
+I'll apply the configuration on R1, but the same logic applies to the other PEs.
+Again, leave the multi-homed site out for now to avoid loops.
 ```
 set interfaces ge-0/0/9 description to-CE6-1
 set interfaces ge-0/0/9 flexible-vlan-tagging